Nopal: Description

+Culinary use

-Nopales are generally sold fresh in Mexico, cleaned of thorns, and sliced to the customer's desire on the spot.
+Nopales are generally sold fresh in Mexico, cleaned of spines, and sliced to the customer's wishes on the spot.
 They can also be found canned or bottled as nopalitos, and less often dried, especially for export.
 Cut into slices or diced into cubes, nopales have a light, slightly tart flavor, like green beans, and a crisp, mucilaginous texture.
 In most recipes, the mucilaginous liquid they contain is included in the cooking.
 They are at their most tender and juicy in the spring.

 Nopales are most commonly used in Mexican cuisine in dishes such as huevos con nopales "eggs with nopal", carne con nopales "meat with nopal", tacos de nopales, in salads with tomato, onion, and queso panela (panela cheese), or simply on their own as a side vegetable.
 Nopales have also grown to be an important ingredient in New Mexican cuisine and in Tejano culture of Texas.

 Nutrition

+Raw nopal fruit is 94% water, 3% carbohydrates, 1% protein, and contains negligible fat (table).
+In a reference amount of 100 g, the fruit supplies 67 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of manganese (20% DV), while containing moderate amounts (10-13%) of vitamin C, calcium, and magnesium (table).

-Per US cup serving, nopal fruit is an excellent source of the dietary mineral manganese (20% of the Daily Value, DV) and a good source of vitamin C (13% DV), magnesium (11% DV) and calcium (14% DV), with nutrient content improving as the plant matures.
-Its calcium may not be biologically available because it is present as calcium oxalate, a non-absorbable complex in the small intestine.
+A 2011 study found that its carbohydrate, fiber, and calcium contents increase as the plant matures, each becoming highest at 135 days.
+The calcium may not be biologically available, however, because it is present as calcium oxalate, a non-absorbable complex in the small intestine.

 Economic value

 The nopal cactus grows extensively throughout Mexico, being especially abundant in the central Mexican arid and semi arid regions.
 In Mexico there are over 3,000,000 ha of land used to cultivate nopal.
 There are three typical ways to cultivate nopal cacti — commercial plantations, family farms and gardens, or in the wild.
 Approximately 57,000 ha are used to produce prickly pear fruit, 10,500 ha for the pads production, and 100 ha to cochineal production.
 In 1996 there were 10,300 ha prickly pear farmers, as well as around 8000 general nopal farmers, with all of the people involved in the processing industries and in cochineal production, employing a significant number of the Mexican population.
-Nopal is grown in eighteen of the Mexican states with 74% in the Distrito Federal, with an annual yield of 58,000 tons of both the tuna and the pads.
+Nopal is grown in eighteen of the Mexican states with 74% in the Mexico City metropolitan area, with an annual yield of 58,000 tons of both the tuna and the pads.
 The farming of nopal provides many subsistence communities with employment, food, income, and allows them to remain on their land.

 Detection of the cactus-eating moth Cactoblastis cactorum in Mexico in 2006 caused anxiety among the country's phytosanitary authorities, as this insect can be potentially devastating for the cactus industry.
 In 1925, the same insect was successfully used in Australia to control the quickly growing population of cactus, which had become an invasive species after its introduction.